moby/moby/docs/reference/commandline/swarm_init.md

 Specifying a port is optional.
 If the value is a bare IP address or interface name, the default port 2377 will be used.

+### `--data-path-addr`

+This flag specifies the address that global scope drivers are going to publish towards other workers in order to reach the containers running on this worker node.
+Using this parameter it is then possible to separate the container's data traffic from the management traffic of the cluster.
+If unspecified, Docker will use the same IP address or interface that is used for the advertise address.

 ### `--task-history-limit`